Joseph Morelle: State legislature

 Morelle was first elected to the State Assembly in 1990.
 He ran uncontested in the November 2008 general election and won the November 2010 general election with 61% of the vote.

-During his tenure in the state legislature, Morelle authored more than 200 laws, including major reforms to the workers compensation system, laws to require carbon monoxide detectors in one- and two-family homes, toughen regulations governing charitable organizations, protect the elderly and infirm who live in nursing homes or receive home based health care, and raise senior citizens' real property tax exemption.
-He sponsored bills to exempt veterans from certain state licensing fees, protect their grave sites, and assist them with the civil service application process.
+While serving in the New York State Assembly, Morelle sponsored laws about public safety and how charitable organizations are regulated.
+A 2016 University of Rochester biography states that he wrote over 200 laws.
+In 2002, he introduced a law that required carbon monoxide detectors in some homes, which became Chapter 257 of the Laws of 2002.
+That same year, he helped pass a law to improve financial disclosure and oversight for charities, which became Chapter 43 of the Laws of 2002.

 In January 2001, Morelle was appointed chair of the Assembly Standing Committee on Tourism, Arts, and Sports Development.
-He worked with area leaders to develop Rochester as a center for tourism and the arts in Western New York.
+As chair, he supported efforts to promote tourism in the Rochester region, including the development of a regional marketing campaign.
+He also encouraged local officials to consider converting Rochester's historic Auditorium Center into a performing arts center.

-In addition to the Tourism Committee, Morelle's standing committee assignments included Economic Development, Job Creation, Commerce and Industry; Higher Education; Local Governments; and Libraries and Education Technology.
-At his request, the Speaker created the Subcommittee on Manufacturing in order to give New York's manufacturing sector a greater voice in state government.
+In addition to the Tourism Committee, he served on the standing committees on Economic Development, Job Creation, Commerce and Industry; Higher Education; Local Governments, and Libraries and Education Technology.
+He also chaired the Assembly Subcommittee on Manufacturing.
+In June 2005, the subcommittee participated in an Assembly roundtable examining how New York evaluated its public investments in research and development.

-In 2005, Morelle issued a report, "Creating a State of Innovation: Unleashing The Power of New York's Entrepreneurial Economy", detailing New York's economic decline, particularly upstate, and offering numerous policy recommendations to reverse this years-long trend.

 In 2005, Morelle was elected chair of the Monroe County Democratic Committee, and held this position until 2014.